Healthy Homes Assessment Newlands

 Insulation Newlands

-Underfloor and ceiling insulation is required on all rental homes from 1 July 2019.
-All landlords and property managers have to ensure that the insulation meets this new standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space might require to be replaced or replaced.
+Underfloor and ceiling insulation has been compulsory in all rental homes as of July 1st, 2019.
+Property managers and landlords have to ensure that the insulation meets standards that are in line with the latest quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space might need to be replaced or replaced.

-A properly insulated home will reduce the risk of condensation and lower the chance of mould and dampness and also makes it easier to the home to retain the heat.
+A well-insulated property will reduce the risk of condensation and lower the chance of dampness and mould, and will also make an easier task for the home to retain the heat.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation resists heat flow.
-The more high the R-value, better the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well insulation resists heat flow.
+The higher the R-value, the more effective the insulation.

 Newlands Moisture Ingress & Drainage

-Rental properties must have effective drainage to get rid of the stormwater and surface waters and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and also that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties need to have effective drainage to eliminate the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
+Making sure the water has a location to go, and it doesn’t get sucked into buildings is an essential part of making sure your property is dry.

-Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+Alongside an irrigation system to stop moisture from entering, if your rental is enclosed between your floor and the soil, a ground-water barrier must be constructed if it’s reasonably practicable to install it.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from getting into the structure.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from rising into the home.
 It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection